Wilson Center: Organization

-The Woodrow Wilson International Center for Scholars was established within the Smithsonian Institution, but it has its own board of trustees, composed both of government officials and of people from private life appointed by the president of the United States.
+The Woodrow Wilson International Center for Scholars was established within the Smithsonian Institution, but it has its own board of trustees, composed both of government officials and of private citizens appointed by the president of the United States.
 It publishes a digital magazine, the Wilson Quarterly.

-The center is a public–private partnership with approximately one-third of the center's operating funds coming annually from an appropriation of the U.S. government.
-The center is housed in a wing of the Ronald Reagan Building and International Trade Center, a federal office building where the center has a 30-year rent-free lease.
-The remainder of the center's funding comes from foundations, grants, contracts, corporations, individuals, endowment income, and subscriptions.
+The center functions as a public–private partnership with approximately one-third of its operating funds providing annually through a federal appropriation of the U.S. government and the remainder derived from foundations, grants, contracts, corporations, individuals, endowment income, and subscriptions.

-The center has faced challenges in recent years.
-In March 2017, President Trump proposed a budget that called for eliminating federal funding for the center, reflecting a recommendation issued by the Heritage Foundation earlier that year.
-In November 2022, the Russian government labeled the center an "undesirable organization" under Russian law, barring its activities in the country.
+The center is housed in the Ronald Reagan Building and International Trade Center, a federal office complex in Washington, D.C., where it occupies a wing under a long-term rent-free lease arrangement.
+In March 2017, President Trump proposed a federal budget that would have eliminated the center's public funding, echoing a recommendation called by the Heritage Foundation earlier that year.
 The Heritage Foundation again called for eliminating federal appropriations to the center in its "Budget Blueprint for FY2023", estimating savings of between $16 million and $21 million per year.
+In November 2022, the Russian government labeled the center an "undesirable organization" under Russian law, prohibiting its activities in the country.

 Administration

-The board of trustees, currently chaired by Bill Haslam, is appointed to six-year terms by the U.S. president.
+The board of trustees, currently chaired by David Mansdoerfer, is appointed to six-year terms by the U.S. president.

-The board of directors include Haslam, vice chair Drew Maloney, private citizen members Nick Adams, Thelma Duggin, Brian Hook, David Jacobson, Timothy Pataki, Alan N. Rechtschaffen, Louis Susman.
-Public members include Antony Blinken, Lonnie Bunch, Miguel Cardona, David Ferriero, Carla Hayden, Shelly Lowe, Xavier Becerra.
+The board of directors include Mansdoerfer, private citizen members Nick Adams, Alan N. Rechtschaffen, Daniel Abrahamson, Brittany Collins and Sean Sanders.
+Public members include Lonnie Bunch, William English, Robert F. Kennedy Jr., Linda McMahon, Robert Randolph Newlen, Marco Rubio.

 On January 28, 2021, Mark Andrew Green was announced as the Wilson Center's new president, director, and CEO, and he began his term on March 15, 2021.

 On January 20, 2025, Donald Trump announced on Truth Social that Brian Hook was fired.